debjitl45/day4/README.md

 Q6.
-What is Auto-Configuration in Spring Boot?
+What is Auto-Configuration in Spring Boot?<br>
 It takes a lot of configurations and boilerplate code create a simple Spring MVC application without Spring Boot.
 Spring Boot Auto Configuration provides an opinionated approach to bootstrap your application.
 Auto-Configuration will attempt to automatically try to set up our application with default behavior based on the jars in the classpath.
 For example, if Spring Boot finds HSQLDB in out classpath, it will automatically configure an in-memory database for us.
 Think of the auto-configuration as an intelligent system which can provide ready to use the application to us based on the configured jars in our classpath.

 For detail information please read our article Spring Boot Auto Configuration

 Q7.
-Can we use Spring Boot for non-Spring application?
+Can we use Spring Boot for non-Spring application?<br>
 No, Spring Boot has limited to Spring based application only.
 We can not use Spring Boot for non Spring applications.

 Q8.
-What are the different options for creating the Spring Boot application There are multiple options to create a Spring Boot application.
+What are the different options for creating the Spring Boot application?<br>
+There are multiple options to create a Spring Boot application.
 We can use any of the following approaches

 Spring Initializer